Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 Luang Prabang, Asia's most beautiful city

-Luang Prabang is the most beautiful and cozy city I have yet visited in Asia.
+Luang Prabang is the most beautiful and cozy city I have yet visited Asia.
 The old town in particular is incredibly inviting and fortunately preserved UNESCO due to a number of historic houses, temples and monasteries.

 The town is well maintained and many of the buildings renovated, and then there are clean streets and alleys as the renovation seems impeccable.
 Much is built on two floors in a fusion of French colonial style and Laotian architecture with curved brick roofs.